jianshen92/stanford-car-grab-challenge/README.md

 0. Activate virtual environment

 #### Generate a .csv with predictions based on unlabelled images in a folder
-1. Create a fresh directory and placed all the test image in the folder.
+1. Create a fresh directory and place all the test images in the folder.
 (Make sure there is nothing else other than images in the folder)
 2. Run `python predict.py generate_csv_for_test_data --img_path=<your_test_folder_path> --output_fpath=<output_file_path>` in terminal.
 Example:
 ```